 As from a day to be appointed1, if the Director of Service Prosecutions thinks that, for the purposes of the investigation or prosecution of a relevant service offence2, it is appropriate to offer a person immunity from prosecution for a service offence3, the Director may give the person a written notice (an 'immunity notice') that he may not be tried for a service offence of a description specified in the notice except in circumstances specified in the notice4.
-If the Director thinks that, for the purposes of the investigation or prosecution of a relevant service offence, it is appropriate
+If the Director thinks that, for the purposes

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.